wirecardBrasil/challenge/API_USE.md

 ****
 ###  POST /payment
-Method is intented to create new payment.
+Method is intended to create new payment.

 >URL: http://localhost:8080/payment